ghdl/ghdl/doc/using/Simulation.rst

 standard method in VHDL to obtain the arguments or to set the exit status.

-In GHDL, it is impossible to pass parameters to your design.
-A later version could do it through the generic interfaces of the top entity.

-However, the GHDL runtime behaviour can be modified with some options; for example, it is possible to stop simulation after a certain time.
+However, the GHDL runtime behaviour can be modified with some options.
+For example, it is possible to pass parameters to your design through the generic interfaces of the top entity.
+It is also possible to stop simulation after a certain time.

 The exit status of the simulation is ``EXIT_SUCCESS`` (0) if the simulation completes, or ``EXIT_FAILURE`` (1) in case of error